Packaging History 101: The evolution of snack packaging

-One major facet of the rebrand was packaging, of course!
+One major facet of the rebrand was packaging (of course).
 Packaging allowed sellers to reduce contamination risk and position their products as safe and legitimate, as well as offer a new canvas for branding and advertising.
-So pretzels soon soared in popularity, bringing with them a slew of other snack foods like nuts and popcorn, and later the abundance of snacks we see on store shelves today.
+So pretzels soon soared in popularity, bringing with them a slew of other snack foods like nuts and popcorn, and later the abundance of snacks we currently see on store shelves.

 Today, snacks are a vital component of convenient modern life.
 In fact, 94% of U.S. adults confess to eating a snack within the last 24 hours!

 So join us for Snack Packaging History 101 to learn where your favorite snack packages came from.
 Don't worry, we promise there won't be a test.

 Hungry for more packaging history?
 Check out the first article in our Packaging History 101 series: The evolution of coffee packaging.